nemtrif/utfcpp/README.md

 This function is used to find the length (in code points) of a UTF-8 encoded string.
 The reason it is called _distance_, rather than, say, _length_ is mainly because developers are used that _length_ is an O(1) function.
 Computing the length of an UTF-8 string is a linear operation, and it looked better to model it after `std::distance` algorithm.

-In case of an invalid UTF-8 seqence, a `utf8::invalid_utf8` exception is thrown.
-If `last` does not point to the past-of-end of a UTF-8 seqence, a `utf8::not_enough_room` exception is thrown.
+In case of an invalid UTF-8 sequence, a `utf8::invalid_utf8` exception is thrown.
+If `last` does not point to the past-of-end of a UTF-8 sequence, a `utf8::not_enough_room` exception is thrown.

 #### utf8::utf16to8